Open a Company in Latvia - Updated for 2022

 Foreign enterprisers who want to open a company in Latvia can choose between several types of entities.
 The Latvian Commercial Code is very flexible, allowing foreign investors to register the same type of companies as local ones without any additional requirements.
 Moreover, foreign investors will benefit from special incentives for opening companies in Latvia.

 In this country, the commercial code allows the formation of legal entities that suit the objectives of any entrepreneur.
 Latvia's attractiveness for foreign entrepreneurs is such that this jurisdiction has a score of 80.3 out of 100 in the World Bank's Doing Business ranking.
-And we have a team of lawyers in Latvia ready to help you start your new business.
+And we have a team of immigration lawyers in Latvia ready to help you start your new life here.

 Types of companies to open in Latvia